Fall-2023-205/TaskTracker/README.md

 # TaskTracker

-A task management application built with ASP.NET Core.
+A task management application built with ASP.NET Core and EF Core.

 ## Description